 Crockpot Sausage, Beans, and Greens

-Sometimes I forget about crockpot recipes when it’s summer, but actually slow cookers are a wonderful way to cook when you don’t want to heat up your house.
-This week I had lots of collard greens in my garden, so I used the slow cooker to make this Crockpot Recipe for Sausage, Beans, and Greens.
+I’m always a fan of making slow cooker recipes when it’s summer, because slow cookers are such a wonderful way to cook when you don’t want to heat up your house.
+This week I had lots of collard greens in my garden, so I used the slow cooker to make Crockpot Sausage, Beans, and Greens.
 My neighbor Michelle loves this recipe, and she tells me you can also cook it on the stove if you’re in a hurry or don’t have a crockpot.

 More Healthy Slow Cooker Dinners:

-Beans and Legumes Index Page ~ Slow Cooker or Pressure Cooker
+Beans and Legumes Recipe Index ~ Slow Cooker or Pressure Cooker

 Slow Cooker Balsamic Chicken ~ Family Food on the Table